 In a typical year, you probably spend the first weeks of school gathering information about your students.
-But because of interruptions in schooling last spring, the information you need might be harder to find.
-Some schools opted out of formal assessments and report cards.
-Some teachers may have lost contact with their students during distance learning.
+But last school year was far from typical.
+Some students may have spent the year doing distance or hybrid learning.
+The information you need might be harder to find.

 Share this one-page questionnaire with your students’ families.
-Families can download it on a computer or phone and type answers into the form.
+Families can download it on a computer or phone, and then type answers into the form.
 Or they can print it out and fill it in by hand.
 The form is also available in Spanish.

 After families return their questionnaires, follow up as needed and plan for how you can partner with families throughout the year.

-Some families may have mentioned new behaviors that concern them.
-You may want to suggest they use
+Some families may mention new behaviors that concern them.
+You can direct them to

 Take N.O.T.E., a step-by-step tool Understood developed with the American Academy of Pediatrics to help families spot signs of learning and thinking differences.
 The tool includes resources on frustration, stress, and anxiety, and it empowers families to seek support.